ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Also have vasodilation (capillaries widen to allow more blood flow and thereby lose more heat to the environment)

 Bergemann (more mass, colder), Allen (longer trunk, colder)

+To generate heat, increase metabolic rate (break down nutrients to generate energy, therefore heat) Vasoconstriction reduces blood flow, thereby retaining heat

+At higher altitudes oxygen is less plentiful which can cause hypoxia

+Up until 15kya. humans lived in hunter-gatherer groups, living a rather nomadic lifestyle.
+So, they never stayed neared refuse heaps to develop infections
+The birth of agriculture changed this with zoonotic infections such as tuberculosis, HIV, influenza (swine or bird), malaria For chimps, they carried SIV, however when given to humans (in Africa they sell butchered chimp) turned to HIV Increase in global warming can also increases virus vectors

+Some Europeans resistent to smallpox seems to also affect the receptors involved with HIV

+10kya. began living in settlements and burying dead together

 ----------------------------------------
 How can we be so polytypic, yet also be genetically similar compared to other primates?